navi-language/website/learn.md

 - The `catch` block is used to match an error interface, it can have multiple `catch` blocks to match different error types.
 - And the `finally` block is optional, it will always be executed.

-Every type that implements the `error` method can be used as an `error` interface.
+Every type that implements the `error` method can be used as an `Error` interface.

 ```nv,ignore
 use std.io;